 Feds propose first commercial truck fuel efficiency rules

-“These new standards resulted from a historic effort by EPA and DOT over the past 20 months,” EPA Administrator Lisa P Jackson said during a press conference.
-“We’ve said all along that such regulations offer a transition to lower pollution and less energy use by the transportation sector.
+“These new standards resulted from a historic effort by EPA and DOT over the past 20 months,” EPA Administrator Lisa P Jackson said during an October 25 press conference.
+“We've said all along that such regulations offer a transition to lower pollution and less energy use by the transportation sector.
 This is a performance standard that will enable truck and engine manufacturers to meet most, if not all, of the requirements with existing technology.
-At the same time, it will stimulate investements in new green technologies.”
+At the same time, it will stimulate investments in new green technologies.”

 “Compliance flexibility will be essential to the national fuel-efficiency program's success.
 These first-ever truck rules will govern how new medium- and heavy-duty trucks are built for sale.
 If technologically feasible and economically practical, they should result in vehicles that commercial fleets, owner-operators, and small businesses will want to buy, at prices they can afford.”